 London Gatwick airport (IATA code: LGW) has 2 terminals – North and South – and is the second of London’s airports after Heathrow.
 It is in fact the busiest single runway airport in the world.
 Located some 45 km (28 miles) south of London, it is served by around 45 airlines on mainly leisure flight routes.

-Now, there are currently 8 airport lounges at Gatwick but with some major reconfiguration of lounges coming in 2017.
-This is due to plans for the 3 main airlines at Gatwick (Easyjet, British Airways and Virgin Atlantic) to each shift terminals.
+Now, there are currently 10 airport lounges at Gatwick.
+2016/17 saw a major reconfiguration of lounges due to the 3 main airlines at Gatwick (Easyjet, British Airways and Virgin Atlantic) each shifting terminals.

-Gatwick North Terminal – Easyjet and Virgin Atlantic will be operating all flights from the North terminal by January 2017.
-(Easyjet currently operates from both terminals; Virgin from the South terminal).
+Gatwick North Terminal – Easyjet and Virgin Atlantic now operate all flights from the North terminal.
 Other airlines at North terminal include Emirates, Icelandair, Thomson and Westjet.

-Gatwick South Terminal – All British Airways flights will operate from the larger South terminal by January 2017.
-(BA is currently based at the North terminal).
+Gatwick South Terminal – All British Airways flights operate from the larger South terminal.
 Other airlines at South terminal include Aer Lingus, Air Europa, Air Transat, Monarch, Norwegian, Ryanair, Thomas Cook, TAP Air Portugal, Turkish Airlines, Wizz Air and WOW Air.

 Gatwick North Terminal Lounges

 No.1 Lounge North Terminal [PAID][PRIORITY PASS] – An independent lounge from No.1 Traveller Group, one of its 4 Gatwick airport lounges.
 It also operates lounges at other UK airports.
 The Gatwick North No1 lounge is reasonably spacious at 930m².
 It features comfy seating areas, a fully-tended island bar, bistro (one menu option is free), family room, library and free WiFi.
 Located after security, turn left and follow signs for the “Lounges”.
 Guests pay from £28 for a 3 hour stay (£35 at the door), free entry (capacity permitting) for Priority Pass holders.
+Access also to Icelandair premium passengers.
 Open daily 0400-2200.
 You can book the No.1 Traveller North Lounge here.
-[Note, No1 Traveller lounge at Gatwick North is temporarily experiencing heavier guest volumes due to the closure of British Airways lounges.]

 Clubrooms from No.1 Traveller [PAID][ONEWORLD] – Premium lounge facility from No.1 Traveller Group.
 Includes stylish seating, table service menu, wide range of drinks, free WiFi and a selection of newspapers/magazines.
 Paid access from £40 (£50 at the door) available from 1300.
-Temporary free access is granted to British Airways First and Gold Card holders and Oneworld Emeralds – until the new BA lounge opens at Gatwick South in early 2017.
 Located below the No1 Traveller lounge.
 Open daily 0700-2000.

 My Lounge [PAID][PRIORITY PASS] – Small lounge run by No1 Traveller Group.
 It has an informal, coffee-shop like ambiance with sofas, chairs and tables.
 It offers a self-service bar area, snacks, games room, newspapers/magazines, study area and free WiFi.
 Paid access from £20, free for Priority Pass holders.
 Located near the other lounges.
 Open daily 0600-2000.
 You can book the MyLounge Gatwick here.